 NBC has an app for iPad/iPhone and Android.
 Again, lots of full episodes are available from shows like Leno, Parks & Recreation, SNL, The Office, etc. Episodes seem to be available the day after they air, which gives NBC a nice leg up on their competitors.
 Watch NBC on your PC here.

-PBS has a ton of great educational and dramatic programming streaming free on its iPhone and iPad apps.
+PBS has a ton of great educational and dramatic programming streaming free on its iPhone and iPad apps and its mobile website.
 At the time of this writing full episodes from great shows like Antiques Roadshow, Masterpiece, Frontline, and PBS NewsHour were available on the app.
 The Smithsonian app for iPhone/iPad and Android also has a ton of great educational programming.
 PBS also has lots of video on their desktop site.

 That’s all of the ways to stream free TV on mobile apps from the major broadcasters.
-Fox doesn’t make its shows available free through an app as of this writing, but their shows are available on Hulu or on the Fox site from a PC.
+Fox requires a cable subscription to access their iPad/iPhone and Android apps, but their shows are available on Hulu or on the Fox site from a PC.
 Next we’ll move on to some of the more popular cable networks, in alphabetical order.

 Stream free TV with cable network apps: